Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-6/README.md

 ### Assignment Directions:

-Data Governance.
-Research the concept of data governance and explain how it can enhance the value of an organization’s data.
-Support your discussion with examples from the field of software engineering to illustrate the benefits and practical applications of effective data governance, in a five-page paper.
+Ethics of "Behavioral Analytics"
+Research what ethical considerations must be made in the use of behavioral science by big data analytics entities in helping political candidates tailor their campaign messages to different voting precincts.
+Draft a five-page paper detailing at least two examples of relationships between "behavioral analytics" and software engineering ethics.
+In your paper, include your opinion of using "behavioral analytics" to run political campaigns.

 **Submission Instructions:**

 - Your paper must be five pages long, not including the required cover and references pages.
-- Submit your Word document using the file name: CSC502_Module5_LastName_FirstName.docx.
+- Submit your Word document using the file name: CSC502_Module6_LastName_FirstName.docx.
 - Support your analysis using at least three authoritative literary sources, which are cited using correct APA styling.
 - The paper should be formatting according to APA, resources on APA can be found in the CSU Global Writing Center (link in left navigation panel).